 In many parts of the country, would-be buyers are finding that there aren’t enough homes on the market.
 That could lead them to move more quickly than they would like to increase their chances of getting the home they like, says Tim Manni, a mortgage expert for NerdWallet, a personal-finance site.
 The home-buying process can have many moving parts, and even people who aren’t rushing the process can make mistakes, if you are moving to a new town I recommend you get a guide or visit their website.
+However when you’re moving overseas, you may be needing an experienced international moving company like the relocation services in singapore to help for a very smooth moving!

 In fact, nearly half of homeowners said they wish they had done something differently, according to a survey of more than 1,400 homeowners released by NerdWallet this year.